• Skip to primary navigation

 Ingredients

-• 16 oz dairy free milk chocolate You can use two 8oz chocolate bars or 16 oz of chocolate chips.
-If you can't find dairy free milk chocolate you can substitute semi sweet.
+• 16 ounces milk chocolate You can use two 8 ounce chocolate bars or 16 ounce of milk chocolate chips.

 • 1 cup chopped walnuts optional